GAMP®5: Categories, Guidelines, and Tips

 Who monitors GAMP®5 adherence?

-GAMP®5 was created and is maintained by the International Society for Pharmaceutical Engineering (ISPE).
+The GAMP 5 categories of software were created and are maintained by the International Society for Pharmaceutical Engineering (ISPE).
 The ISPE is a not-for-profit organization that provides a platform for professionals in the pharmaceutical and biopharmaceutical manufacturing industries to collaborate and share best practices.

-Adherence to GAMP®5 is not monitored by a specific regulatory body.
-However, regulatory agencies such as the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) often reference GAMP®5 guidelines as industry-accepted practices for computer system validation.
+Adherence to GAMP 5 standards is not monitored by a specific regulatory body.
+However, regulatory agencies such as the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) often reference the GAMP 5 guideline as industry-accepted practices for computer system validation.

 pattern 3